mithunkumarc/learning-javascript/promise/ReadMe.md

-Javascript engine execute all sync operations first and then start Async operation so that main thread/flow not get blocked.
+1. Javascript engine execute all sync operations first and then start Async operation so that main thread/flow not get blocked.
-Javascript engine will start separtate task for promise/async operation in event loop.
+2. Javascript engine will start separtate task for promise/async operation in event loop.
-when promise is completed it will be presented/executed in main thread.
+3. when promise is completed it will be presented/executed in main thread.
-Promise also execute on main thread but on event loop not immediately but after sync operations/code.
+4. Promise also execute on main thread but on event loop not immediately but after sync operations/code.

+#### call statck vs task queue

+    call stack : synchronous statements or expressions goes to call stack task queue : Asynchronous statements like setTimeout/promise goes to task queue

+#### Task priority

+        1. Tasks from the same task queue are executed in order they arrived
+        2. tasks of the same type should go to the same task queue

 #### promise.then() vs async/await